 [Regulation 20E inserted in Gazette 7 Jul 2000 p.
 3680.]

 20F.
-Approval of monitoring equipment
+Monitoring equipment, approval of

 (1) A person may apply to the Chief Executive Officer for monitoring equipment to be approved.

 (2) Subject to subregulation (3), an application for approval of monitoring equipment is to be in a form approved by the Chief Executive Officer.